Lewiston's softball team built chemistry early, had potential to make noise

 After a few Lewiston High School softball practices, the Bengals would gather around a bucket, with each player grasping a rock.

-It was a team-bonding activity third-year coach Kristin Delp had instilled within her well-rounded, senior-laden group: take turns tossing the stone in the bucket and talk through real-world problems, further developing relationships with some of the people you’re around most.
+It was a team-bonding activity third-year coach Kristin Delp had instilled within her well-rounded, senior-laden group: take turns tossing a stone in the bucket and talk through real-world problems, shedding a personal weight and further developing relationships with some of the people you’re around most.

 “It really helps solidify the bond, to realize softball isn’t the most important thing, and to just be there for each other,” Delp said.
 “For some of them, softball is really the escape.
 I think it does a lot.”

-The Bengals boasted a group of standout hitters, lock-down pitchers and experienced defenders.
+The Bengals boasted an array of standout hitters, a few lock-down pitchers and experienced defenders.
 They were primed to make a run at the state tournament, and just might have had some kind of breakthrough there.

 “They were definitely my best team, even if it wasn’t all inherent talent — it was their chemistry, which makes a big difference,” Delp said.
 “Plus, they did have talent.
 That’s what made them so solid.”